ANATOMY AND PHYSIOLOGY OF FARM ANIMALS

 1. What are non-ruminant animals?

-2. List the digestive enzymes in A. stomach B. small intestine C. pancreas D. liver and their functions.
+2. List the digestive enzymes in A. stomach, B. small intestine, C. pancreas, D. liver and their functions.

 DIGESTION IN POULTRY BIRDS

-The domestic fowl is a monogastric animal that possesses a simple stomach.
-The fowl has no teeth but the food is picked up by the beak.
-The food then passes on to the crop through oesophagus.
-The food is stored temporarily in the crop, there moistened and fermented by some bacteria.
-The food now passes on to the proventriculus (glandular stomach) where digestive juice such as pepsin and amylase are secreted on the food.
+The food is stored temporarily in the crop, where moistened and fermented by some bacteria.
+The food now passes on to the proventriculus (glandular stomach), where digestive juices such as pepsin and amylase are secreted on the food.

 DIFFERENCES BETWEEN MONOGASTRIC AND POLYGASTRIC ANIMALS

-1. It cannot ruminate or chew cud It can ruminate or chew cud
+1. It cannot ruminate or chew cudIt can ruminate or chew cud

-2. Feed is mainly basal and concentrated food Feed is mainly grasses and other cellulose
+2. Feed is mainly basal and concentrated foodFeed is mainly grasses and other cellulose

-5. Digestion is not aided by bacteria Digestion is aided by bacteria
+5. Digestion is not aided by bacteriaDigestion is aided by bacteria

 EVALUATION

-1. Describe briefly digestion in domestic fowl.
+1. Describe briefly the digestion in domestic fowl.

 2. Differentiate between ruminant and non-ruminant animals.